 - Export a measure region as a MIDI or Audio File with a new command in the

-Playback Controls.
+Playback Settings dialog box.
 To xport a MIDI file and To export an audio file.

 - More MIDI Channels.
 SmartMusic SoftSynth playback has been expanded from 16 to 128 channels.
 Now choose up to eight different MIDI Out devices.
 See MIDI Setup dialog box.